ePages-de/epages-devportal/_posts/2018/2018-04-05-kubernetes-deployments-with-helm.md

 repository with the alias `stable`.
 If you leave out the `--name` parameter, Helm will give your release a random name, which is nice for playing around, but definitely not something you want to use in production.
-The `version` parameter also be left out, and it will automatically pick the latest available version (it was only included in this example to support the *upgrade* in the next section).
+When leaving out the `version` parameter, Helm will automatically pick the latest available version (it was only included in this example to support the *upgrade* in the next section).
-The chart repository `stable` has automatically been added to your local configuration the you ran "`helm init`".
+The chart repository `stable` has automatically been added to your local configuration when you ran "`helm init`".

 Congratulations, you just installed [Grafana](https://grafana.com/){:target="_blank"} into your cluster with a single command!
 You can check the result with